Home Shows A to Z

 ITV had an obvious gaping hole in their Saturday morning schedule, and had done so for years, but despite potential for the sale of advertising space it took until autumn 1973 for the schedulers to come up with a decent plan.
 London Weekend's Saturday Scene began in October, while on January 4th 1974 at 10.00 am on ATV 'Today Is Saturday or The Tiswas Show' debuted.

 But after eleven shows in March 1974 the show was dropped for unexplained "internal difficulties."
 It would be back after the summer school holiday, starting with a thirty-five minute Tiswas Trailer Time on 7th September 1974 with the show proper starting again the following week.
-Co-hosted by news and schools' presenter Chris Tarrant and fellow presenter John Asher it started with a single continuity desk, later expanding to the larger studio 3 at ATV in Birmingham.
+The show's presentation began with a single continuity desk, later expanding to the larger studio 3 at ATV in Birmingham.

 Talking to the Birmingham Evening Mail in April 1977 producer Sid Kilbey claimed " We don't patronise kids.
 We entertain them.
 There's no rehearsal.
 There are lots of ideas and plans but about 80 percent of the talking is ad-libbed.
 It's almost like theatre in some ways.
 If there is a mistake then there is no cover up, we admit it.
 It all goes out live."
-By this time HTV would be taking a 25 minute sampler to show, while the show was also getting noticed in the north-west.
+By this time HTV broadcast a 25 minute sampler, while the show was also beginning to get noticed in the north-west.

-In February 1978 the show tells the press that Princess Ann and her then husband Mark were in receipt of two Tiswas T-shirts, as a montage of photos of wedding couples were shown and t-shirts promised to each couple, with Anne and Mark among them.
+In February 1978 producers tip off the press that Princess Anne and her then husband Mark were in receipt of matching Tiswas T-shirts, as a montage of photos of wedding couples were shown and t-shirts promised to each couple, with Anne and Mark among them.

-In spring 1978 Chris Tarrant put out a request for anyone to come onto the show and stand in their newly constructed cage in a corner of the studio and have things thrown at them.
+In spring 1978 Chris Tarrant (probably dressed in a rugby shirt and jeans) put out a request for anyone to come onto the show and stand in their newly constructed cage in a corner of the studio and have things thrown at them.
 They received eleven thousand letters.
 The cage, and the grunge tank above it, became a show regular until the end, with the cage sometimes containing the great and good of pop.

-John Gorman from The Scaffold became a regular from September 1978, playing various characters including The Masked Poet, Smello, Cabbage Face and the studio janitor.
-Later Bob Carolgees joined with notorious punk glove puppet Spit The Dog, and Lenny Henry, fresh from summer season, who brought bad jokes and dodgy impressions.
+John Gorman from The Scaffold became a regular from 1978, playing various characters including The Masked Poet, Smello, Cabbage Face and the studio janitor, many of them rightly the subject of booing from the cast and crew.
+Later Bob Carolgees joined with notorious punk glove puppet Spit The Dog (who had his own Spit's Spot), and comedian/actor Lenny Henry, fresh from summer season, who brought bad jokes and dodgy impressions.
 This, indeed, is what they want.

-Regular items included Creature Feature in which animals were brought into the studio which was fine if they took the Blue Peter line and had just kept it to hamsters and gerbils, but this being Tiswas, tigers, apes and bears were not out of the question.
+Regular items now included Creepy Crawly Corner, later replaced by Cuddly Wuddly Corner, then Creature Feature in which animals were brought into the studio which was fine if they took the Blue Peter line and had just kept it to hamsters and gerbils, but this being Tiswas, tiger cubs, cougars, apes and bears were not out of the question.
+On one occasion an armadillo got loose in the studio.
 Another regular was Flan Your Folks in which kids get to win prizes much to their parents' physical distress.
-Sally James had her own Almost Legendary World Exclusive In Depth Pop Profiles and Almost Legendary Pop Interviews, similar to her role on Saturday Scene, while Compost Corner gave Lenny Henry the chance to do his David Bellamy impression.
-There were other regular characters like the dreadful Phantom Flan Flinger and the even more mysterious piano-playing pig.
-Actually it was Johnny Patrick.
+Sally James had her own Almost Legendary World Exclusive In Depth Pop Profiles and Almost Legendary Pop Interviews (by the miracle of the cathode ray tube), similar to her role on Saturday Scene, while Compost Corner gave Lenny Henry the chance to do his David Bellamy impression.
+There were other regular characters like the dreadful Phantom Flan Flinger and the even more mysterious piano-playing pig, Porky, played by Johnny Patrick, ATV regular and big band leader.
+On one occasion in April 1978 the Phantom Flan Flinger was due to take on Darth Vader and a Stormtrooper sidekick.

 There was no mystery that the cast wrote their own scripts, but on occasion others would contribute, Jasper Carrott among them.